HiEST/serverless-cluster/README.md

 # Kubernetes VM-based Serverless Cluster

-The set of scripts configure a cluster of 4 Kubernetes (K8s) nodes: 1 master node (k8s-master) and 3 workers nodes (k8s-worker-node1, k8s-worker-node2, k8s-worker-node3).
+The set of scripts configure a cluster of 11 Kubernetes (K8s) nodes: 1 master node (k8s-master) and 10 workers nodes (k8s-worker-node1 to k8s-worker-node10).
 The current cluster configuration does not allow to run jobs on the master node, it runs only the kubernetes control plane.

-The cluster is built on 4 Ubuntu VMs, created with Vagrant, having the following characteristics:
+The cluster is built on 11 Ubuntu VMs, created with Vagrant, having the following characteristics:
 - master node: 32 GB of memory, 16 CPUs and 50GB of storage
 - worker node: 32 GB of memory, 8 CPUs and 50GB of storage

-Each cluster node VM is placed on a different physical node, and the VMs IPs have to be set properly accordingly with the specific available network.
-In the current configuration the IPs used are 10.0.26.205, 10.0.26.206, 10.0.26.207 and 10.0.26.208.<br />
+Each cluster node VM is placed on a different physical node, and the VMs IPs have to be set properly accordingly with the specific available network.<br />
 To change the VMs resources and the associated IPs, change the associated Vagrant files.
 The hostnames and the related IPs have to be summerized in the cluster_ips.txt file.